And How Top Workplaces Prevent These Challenges on the Engagement Journey

 Solution #3: Establish trusted two-way communication channels

 An organization with an aligned senior team and a clear strategy is ready for the next step.
 Start with an annual workplace survey to gauge where your organization is on the trust continuum.
+You can also enlist the use of a mobile app for employee engagement so even more team members survey.
 Do employees trust the organization or are people suspicious of new initiatives?

 Trust is not something the senior team can take for granted.
 Decisions and actions that take employee interests to heart will build a strong foundation.

 Naturally, skilled face-to-face communication is best.
 Top Workplaces hold frequent, candid and transparent meetings where staff can hear directly from top executives and ask questions.

 So how can you scale this effort and make it more effective?
 Regular email no longer cuts through and many employees are still reluctant to speak up.
 This is where dedicated tools like Energage’s employee pulse survey tool can support your strategy.
 By providing a dedicated platform for anonymized Q&A, organizations can initiate a dialogue, build trust over time, and get ahead of any underlying issues hindering the organization’s success.

 “As employees saw us integrating their co-employees’ ideas, it opened it up for even more employees to come forward and share their thoughts.
 People have a lot of ideas.
 You’ve just got to stop and listen.” – Tim Chisholm, Global Director of Human Resources, INCOE